 Borneo possesses an extremely rich mammal fauna and a large percentage of it is found nowhere else on Earth.
 This is the primary aim of this holiday, Borneo’s endemic mammals, and in particular the smaller cats which thankfully still occur in the good numbers in some of the more remote parts of Borneo.
 In fact we believe we can find most of Borneo’s ‘higher’ mammal fauna – perhaps only the Bay Cat remains out of reach at present.
-It is much easier to find Tarsiers, Civets, and the smaller Cats, at night, so on this tour you can expect a rather unusual sleep pattern with nightly excursions of various lengths spotlighting for these enigmatic creatures as well as a reasonable amount of daylight mammal (and general wildlife) watching as well, but rest assured we won’t make it into too gruelling an exercise – there will be plenty of chance to both sleep and relax too.
+It is much easier to find Tarsiers, Civets, and the smaller Cats at night, so on this tour you can expect a rather unusual sleep pattern with nightly excursions of various lengths spotlighting for these enigmatic creatures as well as a reasonable amount of daylight mammal (and general wildlife) watching as well, but rest assured we won’t make it into too gruelling an exercise – there will be plenty of chance to both sleep and relax too.

 Deramakot has recently become known as the place in Borneo to see many of the island’s most sought-after mammals.
 Most of Borneo’s cats are at least partially adapted to live in trees but the Marbled Cat is perhaps the most arboreal of all of them.
 It is both rare and supremely elusive and until recently there wasn’t a single locality known where sightings were regular.
 All that has recently changed with a spate of sightings in Deramakot.
 Of course it (probably) won’t be easy, we’ll likely to have to put many hours into the quest, but a whole week at Deramakot certainly gives us a great chance.
 And of course there’s so much more to see – not least the Marbled Cat’s larger cousin, the Clouded Leopard, which has also been seen regularly here.
 On any given night trip at Deramakot we are likely to see a good range of species.
 Sightings of Binturong and Small-toothed Palm Civets are frequent.
 So too both Black Flying Squirrel and Thomas’s Flying Squirrel.
-Banded Linsang has recently been placed in a family of its own and sighting of this beautiful mammal is sure to be a highlight as will be and sight of the rare Otter Civet.
+Banded Linsang has recently been placed in a family of its own and sighting of this beautiful mammal is sure to be a highlight as will be a sight of the rare Otter Civet.
 The Sunda Colugo, rather improperly but evocatively known as the Flying Lemur, is likely to be seen several times, however Sun Bear… some have seen it here!
-In daylight the mammal-fest will continue with a range of squirrel species including Ear-spot Squirrel, Plantain Squirrel, Prevost’s Squirrel, Low’s Squirrel and Least Pygmy Squirrel, elegant Yellow-throated Martens, and a range of primates including Proboscis Monkey, Long-tailed Macaque, Sunda Pig-tailed Macaque, Bornean Orang-utan and Mueller’s Bornean Gibbon. we’ll be busy with Red Giant Flying Squirrels and Bearded Pigs whilst Rajah Brooke’s Birdwings and Malay Red Harlequin are just part of a pageant of butterflies.
+In daylight the mammal-fest will continue with a range of squirrel species including Ear-spot Squirrel, Plantain Squirrel, Prevost’s Squirrel, Low’s Squirrel and Least Pygmy Squirrel, elegant Yellow-throated Martens, and a range of primates including Proboscis Monkey, Long-tailed Macaque, Sunda Pig-tailed Macaque, Bornean Orang-utan and Mueller’s Bornean Gibbon.
+We’ll be busy with Red Giant Flying Squirrels and Bearded Pigs whilst Rajah Brooke’s Birdwings and Malay Red Harlequin are just part of a pageant of butterflies.
 Masked Palm Civets are common and we’ll also find the elegantly-patterned Malay Civet as well as the striking (in more ways than one) Sunda Stink Badger.
 This is a superb place to see richly coloured Trogons and Pittas, Rhinoceros Hornbills, Western Tarsiers, strange Bornean Bristleheads, Flying Lizards.

 The Imbak Canyon is fast generating a reputation for rare mammal-sightings.
 We’ve a good chance of the special cats again here, and recently groups of Banteng have been spotted on several occasions.
 The Bornean Slow Loris is commonly encountered here.
 The strange orange Malay Weasel is likely as are Common Palm Civet, Short-tailed Mongoose and the amazing porcupine-mimic Tufted Ground Squirrel, an extremely rare species that looks like a giant ‘red squirrel’ and which turns its tail into a porcupine when feeling threatened.
 Also here is the beautiful Horse-tailed Squirrel and ungulates such as Bornean Yellow Muntjac, Greater Mouse Deer and Lesser Mouse Deer.